-He would pop into the practice frequently ‘to see my cousin” – where’s my cousin? – for me to adjust his frames by micro-millimetres to his satisfaction.
-If the ladies said I was busy he’d get an imperious look, clutch his little handbag a bit tighter and state determinedly “I know he’ll see me”.
+He would pop into the practice frequently ‘to see my cousin’ – for me to adjust his frames by micro-millimetres to his satisfaction.
+He walk in and demand ‘Where’s my cousin?’
+If the ladies said I was busy he’d get an imperious look, clutch his little handbag a bit tighter and state determinedly, ‘I know he’ll see me.’
 They loved him and always made sure I saw him.
-He’d “only need a minute” just to adjust his frame, not to test his eyes, and half an hour later their knocks on the door would get ever more urgent.
-Then they’d ring me and I’d say “got to go”.
+He’d ‘only need a minute; just to adjust my frame, not to test my eyes,’ and half an hour later their knocks on the door would get ever more urgent.
+Then they’d ring me on the internal line, and I’d say ‘Dudley, I got to go.’

 Olave St. Clair Soames, Lady Baden-Powell, G.B.E., World Chief Guide, died in 1977.
 In 1987 her daughter and granddaughter, Betty Clay and Patience Baden-Powell, invited readers to send in their memories of the Chief Guide to The Guider magazine.

-Everyone who knew Olave Baden-Powell would have a different story to tell, but if all the stories were gathered together, we would find certain threads which ran through them all, the characteristics which made her beloved.
+They wrote:- Everyone who knew Olave Baden-Powell would have a different story to tell, but if all the stories were gathered together, we would find certain threads which ran through them all, the characteristics which made her beloved.
 Here are a few of the remembrances that people have of her, and if these spark off similar memories for you, will you please tell us?

 Here’s Ethne’s contribution: 3 West Riding Rd., Hillcrest, Natal 3610, South Africa When I was a newly-qualified teacher and warranted Brownie Guider in Kenya in 1941, our Colony Commissioner – Lady Baden-Powell – paid a visit to the Kitale Brownie Pack.
 Due to an epidemic of mumps, the school closed early and Lady B-P was not able to see the children, but she took the trouble to find me and had a chat across the driveway (quarantine distance) for a short time.

 A year later at a big Guide Rally at Government House in Nairobi, the Guides and Brownies were on parade, and after inspection Lady B-P greeted us all individually, and without hesitation recognized me as the Guider who had mumps at Kitale.
 Each time we met in the future, she joked about the mumps.

-My next encounter was some twenty years later, on a return visit to Kenya, in 1963, with my husband, our Guide daughter D. and our Scout son P. We stayed at the Outspan Hotel at Nyeri where the B-Ps had their second home Paxtu.
+My next encounter was some twenty years later, on a return visit to Kenya, in 1963, with my husband (that’s our Dudley!), our Guide daughter D. (Diana) and our Scout son P (Peter).
+We stayed at the Outspan Hotel at Nyeri where the B-Ps had their second home Paxtu.
 We soon discovered that Lady B-P was at home, but the Hotel staff were much against us disturbing their distinguished resident.
 However, we knew that if she knew that a South African Scout/Guide family were at hand she would hastily call us in.
 A note was written – “A S.A.
 Scout, Guide and Guider greet you.”
 Diana followed the messenger to her bungalow but waited a short distance away.
 As lady B-P took the note she glanced up and saw our daughter.
 We, of course, were not far behind.
 Immediately she waved and beckoned us to come, and for half-an-hour we chatted and were shown round the bungalow, still cherished and cared for as it had been in 1940-41.